Paul Kruger: Great Trek

-In 1835 Casper Kruger, his father, and his brothers Gert and Theuns moved their families east and set up farms near the Caledon River, on the Cape Colony's far north-eastern frontier.
-The Cape had been under British sovereignty since 1814, when the Netherlands ceded it to Britain with the Convention of London.
-Boer discontent with aspects of British rule, such as the institution of English as the sole official language and the abolition of slavery in 1834, led to the Great Trek—a mass migration by Dutch-speaking "Voortrekkers" north-east from the Cape to the land on the far side of the Orange and Vaal rivers.
+In 1834 Casper Kruger, his father, and his brothers Gert and Theuns moved their families east and set up farms near the Caledon River, on the Cape Colony's far north-eastern frontier.
+The Cape had been under British sovereignty since 1814 when the Netherlands ceded it to Britain with the Convention of London.
+Boer discontent with aspects of British rule, such as the institution of English as the sole official language, led to the Great Trek—a mass migration by Dutch-speaking "Voortrekkers" north-east from the Cape to the land on the far side of the Orange and Vaal rivers.
 Many Boers had been expressing displeasure with the British Cape administration for some time, but the Krugers were comparatively content.
 They had always co-operated with the British, and had not owned slaves.
 They had given little thought to the idea of leaving the Cape.

 A group of emigrants under Hendrik Potgieter passed through the Krugers' Caledon encampments in early 1836.
 Potgieter envisioned a Boer republic with himself in a prominent role; he sufficiently impressed the Krugers that they joined his party of Voortrekkers.
 Kruger's father continued to give the children religious education in the Boer fashion during the trek, having them recite or write down biblical passages from memory each day after lunch and dinner.
 At stops along the journey, the trekkers made improvised classrooms, marking them with reeds and grass.
 The more educated emigrants took turns in teaching.